asnowberger/plugin-jkl-reviews/readme.md

 ##Documentation & Support
-Full documentation of the Plugin and its uses can be found at:
+Full documentation of the Plugin and its uses can (currently) be found at its [WordPress.org Plugin location](https://wordpress.org/plugins/jkl-reviews/faq/)

 ###Screenshots
 1. View of the meta box in the WordPress back-end (below the Post editor)